-Recognizing the Warning Signs: Ways to Determine if a Tree is likely to Falling
+Spotting the Warning Signs: Tips to Tell if a Tree is at Risk of Falling

-Safety of trees is an important aspect of property maintenance, especially in avoiding the potential harm and dangers of falling trees.
-But how can you tell if there is a tree in your yard that is at risk of falling?
-Here, we’ll look at the main signs to look out for, and offer expert advice to help you determine the trees that are in danger of falling and if the tree needs to be removed by an expert.
+Tree safety is an important aspect of maintaining your property especially when it comes to avoiding the potential harm and dangers of falling trees.
+How do you determine when the tree you have on your property is at risk of falling?
+In this article, we will examine the most important indicators to be looking for, and offer expert advice to help you identify whether a tree is in danger of falling and if the tree needs to be removed by an expert.

 The Leaning Trunk or Crown

-One of the most obvious signs to be aware of is a leaning trunk or crown.
-If the trunk isn’t horizontal or the crown is tilting in one direction, it could suggest that the tree is in danger of falling.
+One of the first signs to watch out for is a leaning trunk , or crown.
+If the tree’s trunk isn’t horizontal or the crown is tilting in one direction, it could be a sign that the tree is at risk of falling.

-Another thing to look for is cavities or cracks in the trunk.
-These could weaken the tree’s structure as well as make it prone to fall.
+Another indication to look for is cavities or cracks inside the trunk.
+These could weaken the structure of the tree making it susceptible to fall.

 Dead or dying branches